unithmallavaram/DemandPaging/README.md

 # DemandPaging
- Demand Paging for XINU OS
+ Demand Paging for XINU OS.
+The implemented funcionality resides in TMP folder.